IMFTool/IMFTool/README.md

 -	Add new segments
 -	Set edit points and markers
 -	Export the IMP
+-	Export all new MXF files and new CPL(s) as Partial IMP

 ##Workflows supported soon (under development):
--	Export of the modifications as Partial (aka Supplemental) IMP - expected by mid October
 -	Editing of the ContentVersionList element, including custom LabelText entries
 -	Audio Inserts